mlubinsky/mlubinsky.github.com/hive/README.md

 hive.vectorized.execution.enabled=true.

 ## Bucketing
+``SET hive.enforce.bucketing=true``

-(SET hive.enforce.bucketing=true;) every time before writing data to the bucketed table.
+every time before writing data to the bucketed table.
 To leverage the bucketing in the join operation we should SET hive.optimize.bucketmapjoin=true.
 This setting hints to Hive to do bucket level join during the map stage join.
 It also reduces the scan cycles to find a particular key because bucketing ensures that the key is present in a certain bucket.

 ## Join algorithms in Hive